 For those who just want a new extruder, we can supply a fully assembled Wade-type 3mm or 1.75mm extruder using a NEMA17C015 stepper and made to fit two M4 50mm mounting holes.

 We import generic Arduino Mega 1280 clones from China and sell them off really cheaply to get you started.
-Available via email order.
+Available on request for NZ$43.82 (plus GST where applicable).

 Drive Belts and Gears

 We used to stock E-Sky 800mm model helicopter belts for use as RepRap drive belts, but they have been phased out for T5 6mm wide Polyurethane belts and GT2 fibre-backed 6mm belts which we sell by the metre, as well as their respective pulleys.

 608 “Skate” Bearings